Medical expert of the article

 Who to contact?

-The only effective method of treatment does not exist.
-In the presence of purulent foci, together with the use of moist compresses, systemic antibiotics (dicloxacillin or cephalexin 250 mg 4 times a day) can be prescribed.
-With less inflamed lesions, tetracycline 250 mg can be used orally 4 times a day, which has a favorable, although not necessarily antibacterial, effect.
-Ointments and creams should be rubbed 3 times a day.
-At night, you can impose occlusive dressings.
-With a small number of foci that do not respond to treatment, intraocular administration of glucocorticoids is possible.
-With a wide spread, persistent disease progression and frequent relapses, phototherapy with psoralen and ultraviolet radiation of spectrum A and B can help.
-General use of glucocorticoids for a long time should be avoided, the initial dose is prednisone 40 mg every other day.
+There is no single effective treatment.
+In the presence of purulent foci, systemic antibiotics (dicloxacillin or cephalexin 250 mg 4 times a day) can be prescribed together with the use of wet compresses.
+In less inflamed lesions, tetracycline 250 mg orally 4 times a day can be used, which has a favorable, although not necessarily antibacterial effect.
+Ointments and creams should be rubbed in 3 times a day.
+Occlusive dressings can be applied at night.
+Intralesional glucocorticoids can be administered for a small number of foci that do not respond to treatment.
+Phototherapy with psoralen and ultraviolet A and B radiation can help with widespread, persistent disease and frequent relapses.
+Generalized glucocorticoid use should be avoided for a long time, the initial dose is prednisone 40 mg every other day.

 More information of the treatment